sudarshan2401/tp/docs/UserGuide.md

 **Sample Usage:**

-1. Assuming you want to mark the second student, "Jamie" in your class "CS2103T", who is positioned at index 1 in your class list, as present.
+1. Assuming you want to mark the second student named "Jamie" in your class "CS2103T", whereby the class is positioned at index "1" in your class list, as present.
 2. Enter the following commands:
 ```
 view /c 1